siliconcompiler/siliconcompiler/docs/tutorials/picorv32_ram.rst

     curl https://raw.githubusercontent.com/VLSIDA/sky130_sram_macros/main/sky130_sram_2kbyte_1rw1r_32x512_8/sky130_sram_2kbyte_1rw1r_32x512_8.gds > sky130_sram_2kbyte_1rw1r_32x512_8.gds
     curl https://raw.githubusercontent.com/VLSIDA/sky130_sram_macros/main/sky130_sram_2kbyte_1rw1r_32x512_8/sky130_sram_2kbyte_1rw1r_32x512_8.lef > sky130_sram_2kbyte_1rw1r_32x512_8.lef

-Once you have a GDS and LEF file for your RAM macro, create a new directory called ``sram/`` in same location as your PicoRV32 build files, and move the macro files there.
+We will need a GDS and LEF file to provide basic placement and routing information for the RAM macro.
+Once you have those files, create a new directory called ``sram/`` in same location as your PicoRV32 build files, and move the macro files there.
 Then, create a Python script called ``sky130_sram_2k.py`` in that ``sram/`` directory to describe the RAM macro in a format which can be imported by SiliconCompiler:

 .. code-block:: python
     :caption: <project_dir>/sram/sky130_sram_2k.py